Roasted Eggplant Salad with Cucumber-Yogurt Sauce and Tomatoes

 - flaky sea salt, such as Maldon, for sprinkling

 - Heat oven to 450°F convection roast.
-Toss eggplants with 1/4 cup of the oil on a rimmed baking sheet; season with salt (at least 1 teaspoon kosher salt).
-Roast, until eggplant pieces are deeply golden on the side touching the sheet pan, 15 to 20 minutes or longer — start checking at 15 minutes.
+Toss eggplants with 1/4 cup of the oil on a rimmed baking sheet lined with parchment for easy cleaning; season with salt (at least 1 teaspoon kosher salt).
+Roast, until eggplant pieces are deeply golden on the side touching the sheet pan, about 20 minutes or longer.
 Remove pan from oven, flip over each piece gently using a fork or spatula (this is just to ensure the pieces are golden and to ensure they don’t stick).
 Set aside.